 Monte Verità conference centre, Ascona, 5-9 November 2023.

+In the 18th century, as botany developed and became more institutionalised, the functions of the herbarium diversified.
+As an instrument for the acquisition, recording, exchange, and dissemination of knowledge about the plant kingdom, the herbarium deserves to be considered from a scientific as well as an artistic, economic, and social perspective.
+Indeed, the herbarium not only documents the processes of collection, description, classification, and nomenclature of specimens, but also, in relation to other types of sources, the networks of botanical exchanges, the role of some intermediaries in the construction of knowledge and the scientific ambitions of their owners.
+Surrounded by enigmas and often fragmentary, the historical collections that have survived benefit from being studied in an interdisciplinary and dialogical perspective.
 The colloquium “Uses, practices and functions of historical herbaria” aims to stimulate this dialogue.
 It is part of the research project “Botanical legacies from the Enlightenment: unexplored collections and texts at the crossroads between the humanities and the sciences” that a team of botanists, historians of science, historians of literature and computer scientists is conducting at the University of Neuchâtel (Switzerland) around Jean-Jacques Rousseau (1712-1778), Jean-Baptiste-Christophe Fusée-Aublet (1723-1778) and Jean-Frédéric Chaillet (1747-1839).
 These three botanists were active in the field of natural history at different levels.
 Their botanical activities, their contrasting backgrounds, and the collections they built up provide rich material for rethinking the relationship between regional and international botanical practices, the approach of the amateur and that of the professional botanist, and the institutional and private issues involved in scientific activity.
+One day will be devoted to each of the three botanists.
+The focus will be on the content and history of the plant collections, but also on their current conditions of conservation and study, and in particular on digital publication devices.
+Combining panel lectures and round tables, the colloquium will also be open to papers with a broader scientific, epistemological, or methodological scope on historical herbaria and their study.
+In addition, it will consider the contemporary uses of such sources in different fields, such as taxonomy, floristics and biodiversity.
+Languages of the conference: French and English.

 Documents